 Engle (2002, p.
 342) states that the standardized residuals in equation (6) are "a Martingale difference by construction" in suggesting how to estimate the parameters of DCC by resorting to standard ARMA methods.
-Moreover, the fact that standardized residuals are a martingale difference sequence allows recovery of the general results for Multivariate GARCH processes and, in particular, those associated with Engle and Kroner (2005).
-However, Aielli (2013) points out that DCC cannot be interpreted as a linear multivariate GARCH, and this leads to the inconsistency of the "two-step" DCC estimator discussed above.
-The inconsistency is generated by the fact that in equation (6) the matrix Q_t is not the expectation of the cross-products of the standardized residuals, so that it is not possible to obtain a martingale difference by rewriting equation (6) in a companion VARMA form.
+Moreover, the fact that the errors are a martingale difference sequence allows recovery of general results for multivariate GARCH processes and, in particular, those in Engle and Kroner (2005).
+However, Aielli (2013) points out that the DCC representation cannot be interpreted as a linear multivariate GARCH, and this leads to the inconsistency of the "two step" DCC estimator discussed above.
+The inconsistency is governed by the fact that in equation (6) the matrix Q_t is not the expectation of the standardized residuals cross-products.
+Therefore, it is not possible to obtain a martingale difference by rewriting equation (6) in a companion VARMA form.

-The merit of Aielli (2013) is in highlighting the consistency problem, but the proposed solution still suffers from the same problematic issues that affect the DCC representation of Engle (2002).
+The primary merit of Aielli (2013) is in highlighting the inconsistency problem, but the proposed 'solution' still suffers from the same troubles afflicting the DCC representation of Engle (2002).
 In fact, Aielli (2013) discusses targeting and a modification to DCC to enable consistent estimation.
 However, he assumes that the estimators of the modified DCC representation are asymptotically normal under "standard" regularity conditions, without stating what the conditions might be.
-Caporin and McAleer (2008, 2012) have shown that dynamic conditional correlations can be estimated by using an indirect DCC representation based on the BEKK model, but asymptotic normality has yet to be established.
+Caporin and McAleer (2008, 2012) have shown that dynamic conditional correlations can be estimated consistently by using an indirect DCC representation based on the BEKK model, but asymptotic normality cannot be established.